warren-bank/fork-Xanado/doc/README.md

 ### Public Server
 It would be nice to see a truly public server that anyone could sign in to and play against other random people.
 However this would have to be done with great care.

 - there are already a number of security features, such as simple XSS avoidance (thanks to @pkolano) and use of HTTPS, but it has some potential holes that might be exploited by an evil person.
-An audit it required.
+An audit is required.
 - would also have to address things like the size and performance of the database, and the performance of the robot.
 - the games interface would be unusable without some sort of grouping of users and/or games - for example, into "rooms".